CRISPR: Coevolution

 Analysis of CRISPR sequences revealed coevolution of host and viral genomes.
-Cas9 proteins are highly enriched in pathogenic and commensal bacteria.
-CRISPR/Cas-mediated gene regulation may contribute to the regulation of endogenous bacterial genes, particularly during interaction with eukaryotic hosts.
-For example, Francisella novicida uses a unique, small, CRISPR/Cas-associated RNA (scaRNA) to repress an endogenous transcript encoding a bacterial lipoprotein that is critical for F. novicida to dampen host response and promote virulence.

 The basic model of CRISPR evolution is newly incorporated spacers driving phages to mutate their genomes to avoid the bacterial immune response, creating diversity in both the phage and host populations.
 To resist a phage infection, the sequence of the CRISPR spacer must correspond perfectly to the sequence of the target phage gene.
 Phages can continue to infect their hosts' given point mutations in the spacer.
 Similar stringency is required in PAM or the bacterial strain remains phage sensitive.